chreden/trview/README.md

 --- | ---
 Type | The type of the trigger
 \# | The trigger number
-Position | The position of the item in world space Room | The number of the room that the item is in Flags | Activation mask
+Position | The position of the trigger in world space Room | The number of the room that the trigger is in Flags | Activation mask
 Only Once | Whether this trigger can only be triggered once Timer | Used to time trigger activation/deactivation